ElPengu/EdwinsPortfolio/README.md

 To use the website, you have two options
 1. Use the already-made account
-2. Failing (1), register a new fake account
+2. Register a new account

 Already made account
 - Username: fake